KultiginOzturk/service_type_generator/service_type_generator/README.md

 Filtered AskClient results to: value of `ASK_CLIENT_TABLE`

 Excel exports: final_df.xlsx, askclient_final.xlsx
+Per-client Google Sheets: created or updated in the folder set by `GOOGLE_SHEETS_FOLDER_ID`

 Notes
 String matching is used for detecting word signals.